Skip to main content

 “I want to remind people that we can all play our part by looking out for potentially vulnerable members of family, friends and neighbours, and if you have any concerns please contact police on 101.”

-CTSI Chief Executive John Herriman said: “CTSI are delighted to give out this Outstanding Project Award to Lanarkshire County Council Trading Standards, and celebrate the amazing work done by this partnership with Police Scotland.
+CTSI Chief Executive John Herriman said: “CTSI are delighted to give out this Outstanding Project Award to North Lanarkshire Council Trading Standards, and celebrate the amazing work done by this partnership with Police Scotland.

 “The collaboration and initiative shown here is fantastic, and really goes above and beyond to protect consumers and keep the playing field level for honest businesses.”